monkphin/Colour-Forge/README.md

 </details>

 ### User Admin
-This presents a list of all site users as well as a search function where the admin can search for a user by username.
-The page shows each user's account in a card, with the same options that are available in the 'Account' page showing for each user's card.
-It also has the additional option to toggle if someone is an admin or not, to allow users to be promoted to support the admin in looking after the website via an easy to use GUI option, rather than requiring them to use CLI based commands to promote a user.
-Much like with the Account page, all updates that can be adjusted require the admins password to enact.
-As an added layer of security, admin accounts cannot demote themselves or delete their own accounts while they're admins, this is to ensure that the site always has at least one admin available to provide support where needed.
-The delete button triggers a modal that highlights that the admin is about to delete a user's account with the password field moved to this view in order to ensure the admin has read and understands the warning given.

-Much like with the Account page feedback is provided to the admin via the medium of flashed messages, these trigger both on successful and unsuccessful actions - with messages covering scenarios like incorrect passwords, passwords matching the admins password and so on.
-Additionally any changes the admin makes to a users account will generate an email to that user to update them as to the current situation on their account, this provides a layer of reassurance to users that admins have carried out an action if one was requested.
-It also ensures that admins cannot take malicious action against an account without the users being aware.
+TThe User Management page within the Admin Panel provides administrators with tools to oversee and manage all site users efficiently.
+This page features a list of all registered users accompanied by a search function, allowing admins to locate users by their username quickly.

+ - Each user's account is displayed in an individual card, which mirrors the options, look and feel of the users own Account page.
+Additionally users also have the ability to tolgge if a user is an admin or not, enabling the promotion and demotion of users to administrative roles without needing to resort to CLI operations to interface with the PostGRESQL DB.

+ - To ensure security and prevent accidental modification or unauthorized changes, all modifications that the admin can make require them to re-enter their passwords.
+Additionally as an added layer of protection, administrators cannot demote or delete their own account while the is_admin status remains active to ensure that their is always at least one account active that can manage and support the site.

+- When an admin attempts to delete a user's account, a confirmation modal is triggered.
+This modal clearly notifies the admin of the impending deletion and includes a password field to confirm the action, ensuring that the admin has thoroughly reviewed and understands the consequences before proceeding.

+- Similar to the Account page, the User Management page utilizes flash messages to provide immediate feedback on both successful and unsuccessful actions.
+These messages inform the admin of scenarios such as incorrect password entries or attempts to reuse an existing password.
+Additionally, any changes made to a user's account automatically generate an email notification to that user.
+This notification serves as a confirmation of the action taken, offering reassurance to users and ensuring transparency by informing them of any modifications to their accounts.

  <details>
 <summary>User Admin</summary>